Australia–Mongolia relations: High level visits

+The Governor-General of Australia Samantha Mostyn visited Mongolia in 2025.

 People

 Australia and Mongolia established reciprocal Work and Holiday Maker visas in 2022.

 Australians

 In 2013, The Australian reported that more than 650 Australians lived in Mongolia, with over 45 businesses conducting operations.

 Mongolians

 In the 2010 Mongolian National Census, 962 Mongolian citizens were recorded to have been living in Australia, while in 2017 the Australian ambassador remarked that there were about 2000 Mongolian students studying in Australia.

 In 2018, the Australian Department of Foreign Affairs and Trade remarked that over 7000 Mongolian students were studying in Australia.

+The 2021 Australian Census returned a figure of 5,397 people in Australia born in Mongolia, with 8.2% being Australian citizens.

+The Mongolian Embassy gave a figure of 11,000 Mongolians living in Australia in April 2023.

 Culture

 SBS Radio, a hybrid-funded Australian public service broadcaster, produces Mongolian-language podcasts, news articles, and radio broadcasts.

+The Australian National University's Mongolia Institute was founded in 2013 to promote Mongolian studies in Oceania.

 Immigration to Australia

 The 2011 Australian Census reported 668 Australians with Mongolian parents, with Mongolia ranking as the 7th fastest growing overseas birthplace, and Mongolian as the 9th fastest growing language.
 A total of 1,235 people were reported to have Mongolian ancestry.

 The 2021 Australian Census reported 5,397 people born in Mongolia resident in Australia, of which 444 were Australian citizens, while there were a total of 7,808 people reporting Mongolian ancestry.